MicrosoftDocs/power-platform/power-platform/solution-templates/hr/awards-and-recognition/install-and-configure.md

 1. For each of the connections listed, select the *existing connection that was created in the previous step*.
 1. Select **Next**.
 1. Ignore entering values for the environment variables as that will be completed in an additional step later.
 Since the apps have not been imported into the environment yet, we are unable to capture what their URL values are at the moment.
 1. Select **Import** which will start the import process of the *Awards and Recognition* solution.
 Wait for the *Awards and Recognition* solution to finish importing.
-This can take a few minutes at which point you will be notified with a *Success* message.
+The import process takes a few minutes and once it's complete you're notified with a *Success* message.

 More information: [Solution concepts](/power-platform/alm/solution-concepts-alm)